-The official unemployment rate is quite misleading.
-While it’s considered to be a good indicator of where the economy stands, there’s a lot that it won’t tell you.
+The official unemployment rate is considered to be a good indicator of where the economy stands, but there’s still a lot that it won’t tell you.
 Looking at the unemployment rate won’t tell you how long people without jobs haven’t been able to find work.
 And it doesn’t reveal anything about the number of people who are underemployed.
-Let’s look at the underemployment rate and what it means for the economy.

 What It Means to Be Underemployed

 The official unemployment rate shows the number of jobless adults who were actively looking for work within the past four weeks, as a percentage of the total number of workers in the labor force.
 But it doesn’t distinguish part-time jobs from full-time jobs or reveal anything about the quality of those jobs.
 In fact, the unemployment rate ignores millions of underemployed Americans whose jobs don’t match their skill level, education or availability to work.

 Underemployment is a broad term that generally refers to three types of workers